weaveworks/ignite/docs/cli/ignite_image_rm.md

 ### Synopsis

 Remove one or multiple VM base images.
-Images are matched by prefix based on their name and ID.
+Images are matched by prefix based on their ID and name.
 To remove multiple images, chain the matches separated by spaces.
-The "--force" flag kills and removes any running VMs using the image.
+The force flag (-f, --force) kills and removes any running VMs using the image.

 ```